 Food & Drinks

 Although it’s possible to get a decent main meal in Lisbon for around €10 ($12), the general advice applies here: avoid the touristy areas, such as Baixa, Belém, and Chiado.
 However, local food courts in shopping malls like Vasco da Gama or Colombo can accommodate your purse even in these crowded areas.
 You can eat full meals at half price.

 All cafes serve beers cheaper than bottled water, and spirits or wine can be obtained for a reasonable fee from cafes as well.

 All cafes serve beers cheaper than bottled water, and spirits or wine can be obtained for a reasonable fee from cafes as well.
 Moreover, cafe-like Pastalerias serve three-course meals as well.
 Bifana sandwiches, Pão com chouriço breads, Pastéis de Nata tarts, and Ginjinha liqueur are good to go to cafes or streets.
 The cheaper caipirinhas tend to use very low-quality ingredients and excessive sugar, so don’t rely on them.

 Transportation & Sights

 Famous sights like Mosteiro dos Jerónimos, Torre de Belém, and Museu Nacional do Azulejo are free to enter on the first Sunday of the month.
-The Museu Berardo is a free museum with its huge contemporary art collection.
+The Museu Berardo is a free museum with a huge contemporary art collection.
 Tram 28 and ferries are inexpensive.

 A Tasca do Chico in the Bairro Alto has free fado shows on Monday and Wednesday nights.

 You don’t have to use taxis or buses to reach the center from the airport.
 30 minutes of metro travel can transport you just for 1.50 euros.